jwsvengit7/jwsvengit7/README.md

 #### About Me

 I have a strong background in cloud computing and extensive experience in architecting, deploying, and managing cloud-based solutions.
-As a Senior Cloud Engineer, I am proficient in various cloud platforms, including AWS, Azure, and Google Cloud, and I thrive on designing scalable and cost-effective cloud architectures.
+As a Senior Software Engineer, I am proficient in various cloud platforms, including AWS, Azure, and Google Cloud, and I thrive on designing scalable and cost-effective cloud architectures.
+I enjoy collaborating with cross-functional teams, mentoring junior developers, and driving continuous improvement within the organization.

+⚡ Fun fact: I'm a Tech enthusiast and enjoy exploring specialty in software engineering company around the world!

+Let's connect and discuss exciting about projects or anything related to web/app development.
+Feel free to reach out to me if you're looking for a Senior Frontend/backend/cloud expert or simply want to geek out about the latest tech trends!

 #### Skills & Technologies